decentraland/cli/README.md

 ### MacOS/Linux:

-You need to have NodeJS (version 8._._ and above) installed on your system to use the CLI.
+You need to have NodeJS (version 8 or greater) installed on your system to use the CLI.
 You can use official NodeJS installer, but on MacOS/Linux we recommend to use [NVM](https://github.com/creationix/nvm) for managing your NodeJS installation.
 Please follow the installation instructions.

 ```bash
 $ npm install -g decentraland